OpenVibeCoding/swe-cli/docs/REACT_PATTERN.md

-# ReAct Pattern Implementation in OpenCLI
+# ReAct Pattern Implementation in SWE-CLI

 ## Overview

-OpenCLI implements the **ReAct** (Reasoning + Acting) pattern, a powerful AI agent architecture that enables autonomous task completion through iterative cycles of reasoning, acting, and observing.
+SWE-CLI implements the **ReAct** (Reasoning + Acting) pattern, a powerful AI agent architecture that enables autonomous task completion through iterative cycles of reasoning, acting, and observing.

 **ReAct** stands for:
 - **Reasoning**: LLM thinks about what to do next